Sight, perception and hallucinations in dementia

 Next review due: October 2014

-Reviewed by: Dr Andrea Tales, Senior Lecturer, Department of Psychology, Swansea University, Swansea, and Dr John Paul Taylor, Wellcome Intermediate Clinical Fellow and Honorary Consultant in Old Age Psychiatry, Institute for Ageing and Health, Newcastle University, Newcastle.
+Reviewed by: Dr Andrea Tales, Senior Lecturer, Department of Psychology, Swansea University; Dr Jo Jefferis, NIHR Research Fellow, Institute of Neuroscience, Newcastle University; and Dr John-Paul Taylor, Wellcome Intermediate Clinical Fellow and Honorary Consultant in Old Age Psychiatry, Institute for Ageing and Health, Newcastle University

 This factsheet has also been reviewed by people affected by dementia.
 A list of sources is available on request.